Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting the dots: Introduction

-The scope of these problems is immense.
-Numerical approximation, Supervised Learning, and Operator Learning can all be formulated as type 1 problems (possibly with functional inputs/outputs spaces).
-Type 2 problems include (see Fig.~\ref{figcgcex2}) solving and learning (possibly stochastic) ordinary or partial differential equations, Deep Learning, dimension reduction, reduced-ordered modeling, system identification, closure modeling, etc. The scope of Type 3 problems extends well beyond Type 2 problems and includes applications involving model/equation/network discovery and reasoning with raw data.
-While most problems in Computational Sciences and Engineering (CSE) and Scientific Machine Learning (SciML) can be framed as Type 1 and Type 2 challenges, many problems in science can only be categorized as Type 3 problems.
-Despite their prevalence, these Type 3 challenges have been largely overlooked due to their inherent complexity.

-Causal inference methods and probabilistic graphs, as discussed in Section~\ref{seccausalinference}, and sparse regression methods \cite{doostan2011non, brunton2016discovering}, offer potential avenues for addressing Type 3 problems.
+As illustrated in Fig.~\ref{fignature1}.(a-c), Type 1, Type 2 and Type 3 problems can be formulated as completing or discovering hypergraphs where nodes represent variables and edges represent functional dependencies.
+The graph in Type 1 has only two variables and one unknown function.
+The graph in Type 2 has multiple variables and (some possibly unknown) functions, and the connectivity of the graph is known.
+The graph in Type 3 has an unknown connectivity (functional dependencies between variables may be unknown) and this is the focus of this work.
+Current methods for solving Type 1 and 2 problems include Deep Learning (DL) methods, which benefit from extensive hardware and software support but have limited guarantees.
+Despite their prevalence, Type 3 challenges have been largely overlooked due to their inherent complexity.
+Causal inference methods \cite{morgan2015counterfactuals, glymour2016causal} and probabilistic graphs \cite{stegle2010probabilistic, lopez2015towards} and sparse regression methods \cite{doostan2011non, brunton2016discovering}, offer potential avenues for addressing Type 3 problems.
 However, it is important to note that their application to these problems necessitates additional assumptions.
 Causal inference models, for instance, typically assume randomized data and some level of access to the data generation process or its underlying distributions.
-We emphasize that our proposed approach does not seek to replace causal inference methods but rather seeks to encode a different type of information into the structure of the graph, i.e., the functional dependencies between variables (see Sec.~\ref{seccausalinference} for a more detailed discussion).
 Sparse regression methods, on the other hand, rely on the assumption that functional dependencies have a sparse representation within a known basis.
 In this paper, we do not impose these assumptions, and thus, these particular techniques may not be applicable.
+Furthermore while the complexity of Bayesian causal inference methods may grow super-exponentially with the number $d$ of variables, the complexity of our method is that of $d$ parallel computations of polynomial complexities bounded between $\mathcal{O}(d)$ (best case) and $\mathcal{O}(d^4)$ (worst case).